YizhiW91/Notes/notes/dataStructure/stack&queue.md

     * left is the index of prev element that's strictly less than or greater than stack top.
 If doesn't exist, use -1.
     * right is the index of next element that's strictly less than or greater than stack top.
 If doesn't exist, use n.
   * Let’s say: nums = [3, 1, 2].
 Focus on element 1 at index 1.
 As a minimum, we want to know how many subarrays have 1 as the minimum.
 On the left, there's no element smaller than 1, so left = -1.
 On the right, 2 is larger, so right = 2.
 The answer is (1-(-1)) * (2 - 1) = 2.

+Examples:
+Q907.
+Sum of subarray Minimums
+  * Monotonic.
+Should come up with O(n2) solution.
+O(n) solution needs some thoughts.

+Q2104.
+Sum of Subarray Ranges
+  * Another typical subarray monotonic question.
+Similar to Q907.

+Q1063.
+Number of Valid Subarrays
+  * Exactly the same question as above.